mountaineerbr/shellChatGPT/man/README.md

 # NOTES

-Stdin text is appended to any existing PROMPT.
+Stdin text is appended to any existing command line PROMPT.

 Input sequences “*\n*” and “*\t*” are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences!